Maslama ibn Abd al-Malik: Siege of Constantinople

 From 715 Maslama was the leading general in the plans of his brother, Caliph Sulayman, to conquer the Byzantine capital, Constantinople, as Sulayman himself was too ill to lead the campaign in person.
 Maslama led a huge army, which sources report to have numbered 120,000 men and 1,800 ships.
 In late 715, the Arab vanguard crossed the Taurus Mountains into Byzantine territory, Maslama following in spring 716 with the main army and the fleet.
 The Arabs' plans were aided by the recurrence of civil strife, which had plagued the Byzantines since 695; Emperor Anastasius II was overthrown by Theodosius III in 715, who was in turn opposed by the strategos of the Anatolic Theme, Leo the Isaurian.
 Maslama hoped to use the divisions among the Byzantines for his own benefit and initiated contacts with Leo, but the latter used the negotiations to outwit the Arab general and occupied for himself the strategic city of Amorium, which Maslama had intended to use as his winter base.
 As a result, Maslama marched further west, to the coastlands of the Thracesian Theme.
 There he spent the winter, while Leo marched against Theodosius in Constantinople, which he entered in March 717.

 In early summer 717, Maslama with his army crossed from Asia into Europe over the Dardanelles, and proceeded to besiege Constantinople from land and sea.
 His navy, however, was soon neutralized by the use of Greek fire, and as his army was unable to overcome the city's land defences, the siege continued into the winter, which was especially severe that year, with snow covering the ground for three months.
 Maslama had brought along many supplies, but they either soon ran out or were lost—Arab accounts make much of Leo tricking the Arab general yet again during negotiations into handing over or destroying a significant part of his hoarded supplies—and the army began to suffer from hunger and disease.

-In spring, reinforcements arrived in the form of two large fleets from Egypt and Ifriqiya, but a large part of their crews, who were mostly conscripted Christians, went over to the Byzantines, and Leo's navy managed to destroy or capture the Arab fleets.
-The Byzantines also defeated an Arab army marching to aid the besiegers through Asia Minor, while Maslama's men had to contend with attacks by the Bulgars as well, which cost them many men.
-The siege had clearly failed, and the new Caliph, Umar II, ordered Maslama to retreat.
+In spring, reinforcements arrived in the form of two large fleets from Egypt and Ifriqiya, but a large part of their crews, who were mostly conscripted Christians, went over to the Byzantines, and Leo's navy destroyed or captured the Arab fleets.
+The Byzantines also defeated an Arab army marching to aid the besiegers through Asia Minor, while Maslama's troops contended with attacks by the Bulgars as well, costing them many men.
+The siege had failed, and the new Caliph, Umar II, ordered Maslama to retreat.
 On 15 August 718, after thirteen months of siege, the Arabs departed.